Self-employed Payroll: How to Process Your Own Paycheck

 Step 6: Approve and process payroll

 If you need an easy way to automate payroll and file payroll taxes, consider using Gusto.
-While payroll software isn’t necessary if you only pay yourself, as your team grows, you can pay your employees as often as you’d like: weekly, biweekly, monthly, and so forth.
-The software can be set up in a few days, and you can pay yourself through direct deposit.
+While payroll software isn’t necessary if you only pay yourself, as your team grows, you can pay your employees as often as you’d like (weekly, biweekly, or monthly).
+The software can be set up in a few days, and you can pay through direct deposit.

 Self-employed Payroll Providers

-When choosing payroll software, employers must consider their business needs.
-The business’ structure, benefits you want to access, and available software integrations should all be considered when choosing a payroll provider.
+When choosing a payroll software, employers must consider their HR and pay processing needs.
+The business’ structure, benefits you want to access, and available software integrations should all be considered when selecting a payroll provider.
 Cost is also a top factor, making it essential to analyze all the needs of a business before making a final decision.

-While we’ve found that Gusto is the best overall option for self-employed payroll, we’ve also provided a few other great options in the table below that may be a better fit based on your employee payroll needs.
+While we found Gusto as the best overall option for self-employment payroll, we also provided a few other great options in the table below that may be a better fit based on your employee payroll needs.

 Self-Employed Payroll Service | Best For |